 The Project was launched in 2000 by Libby Thaw, a stay at home mother in Port Elgin, Ontario.
 Living with low vision herself, Thaw noticed an unmet need for a hands free identifier that could also be discreet if need be, and designed one.

 When requests for support for the necessary awareness effort were declined by service agencies for the blind in Canada, Thaw decided to go ahead on her own.

 Funding for the project is provided by Thaw, with a small income coming from the sale of checkered eyes.
-Having considered registration as a charity or not-for-profit-organization, Thaw determined that it would complicate procedures more than add to the awareness efforts.
-Therefore, the CEP is registered as a business.

 Hoping to enlist chambers of commerce and eye care specialists, the CEP is slowly gaining awareness and partners in the education process.